Even if most people are now working from home, burnout can still be experienced.

 • increased mental distance from one’s job, or feelings of negativism or cynicism related to one’s job;

-Chronic aches and pain are also very common within burnouts.
-High levels of stress over a prolonged period can cause the muscles to sit in an ongoing state of heightened tension (stress-related tension) This also encourages tension headaches, poor posture, back, neck and shoulder pain aswell as further mental stress.
+Chronic aches and pain are also very common during burnouts.
+High levels of stress over a prolonged period can cause the muscles to sit in an ongoing state of heightened tension (stress-related tension).
+This also encourages tension headaches, poor posture, back, neck and shoulder pain as well as further mental stress.

 To prevent feelings of burnout, here are three preventative measures that you can follow: